Badsworth/pfml_scripts/e2e/docs/cps-testing.md

 `ingored/cps-sp`

 **fineos_intake_template** - This template will take you through the FINEOS intake process and create a claim from there.
 In the claim you can adjust to test for just regular FINEOS intake process or check for CPS-906 testing.
+Each ticket should have a @TODO comment in the file.

 **finoes_tasks_docs_tabs_template** - This template includes CPS-906 testing.
 It will submit a claim through the API and check for different things in the Tasks/Documents tabs.